jasonkneen/mcpsz-website/SEO-IMPROVEMENTS.md

 - Updated command examples to use "run" instead of "stdio"
 - Changed references from "servers" to "tools" throughout the site
 - Updated all examples and code snippets to reflect the new terminology
-- Ensured consistent capitalization of "mcpsx" (lowercase) throughout the site
+- Ensured consistent capitalization of "mcpz" (lowercase) throughout the site

 ## Hydration Error Fixes